ngrq123/bright-chatbot-tutorial/README.md

 2. Fill in your page information
 3. Add images - adding a profile and cover image is important to allow others to identify your business

 Congratulations!
-You have done the setup of your Facebook Business Page!
-Next is on how to create a Messenger Bot for your page!
+You have completed the setup of your Facebook Business Page!
+Next up, is on how to create a Messenger Bot for your page!

 ### Optional: Add a “Send Message” Button
 After creating your very own Facebook Page for your business, you will want a way to communicate with your customers.
-Before even going into the details on how to create a chatbot, what better way than to direct users to send messages to you when they visit your page?
+Before even going into the details on how to create a chatbot, what better way is there to direct users to send messages to you when they visit your page than having a 'Send Message' button?

 This button should be found at the top of your page.
 Click on **Add a Button** and select the **Send Message** option.